Managing type 1 diabetes at home

 Signs and symptoms of ketones

-- Nausea and/or vomiting – early sign, test for ketones immediately
+• Nausea and/or vomiting – early sign, test for ketones immediately.

-- High blood glucose levels – early sign of possible ketone build up
+• High blood glucose levels – early sign of possible ketone build up.

-- Fruity smelling breath – serious sign of advanced ketone build up
+• Fruity smelling breath – serious sign of advanced ketone build up.

-- Stomach pain – very serious sign of advanced ketone
+• Stomach pain – very serious sign of advanced ketone.

 How do I prevent ketones being produced?

-If you realise your child has missed a dose of their long acting insulin, for whatever reason, then give half the normal dose immediately and test the blood ketones and blood glucose.
+If you realise that the young person has missed a dose of long-acting insulin, for whatever reason, then give half the normal dose immediately and test the blood ketones and blood glucose.
+You must then call the diabetes nurse or the Children’s Ward for further advice.
+Tell them what the blood ketone and blood glucose levels are.

 When should I test for blood ketones?

-- If your child wears an insulin pump and insulin doses for meals and correction do not appear to be having any effect.
-A steady rise in blood glucose levels despite insulin being given suggests that the pump may not be working.
+• If the young person wears an insulin pump and insulin doses for meals and correction do not appear to be having any effect or there is a steady rise in blood glucose levels, despite insulin being given.
+This might indicate that the pump set is faulty and the pump set and insulin will need to be changed quickly.

 What should I do if I discover blood ketones?

-Blood Ketone level | Risk of developing ketoacidosis | Action |
+Blood Ketone level Risk of developing ketoacidosis Action

-0.5 mmol/L or under | None | No action – this is a natural level of blood ketones. |
+0.5 mmol/L or under None No action – this is a natural level of blood ketones.

-0.6 – 1.0 mmol/L | Slight | Give usual correction dose and test ketones and glucose again in 2 hours. |
+0.6 – 1.0 mmol/L Slight Give usual correction dose and test ketones and glucose again in 2 hours.

-1.1 – 1.9 mmol/L | Moderate | Give usual correction dose + 25% extra and test ketones and glucose again in 2 hours.
-If blood ketone level has dropped repeat correction dose using new blood ketone and blood glucose readings.
-Contact diabetes nurses or on-call registrar (see telephone number below) for further assistance if blood ketone level not dropping. |
+1.1 – 1.9 mmol/L Moderate Give usual correction dose + 25% extra and test ketones and glucose again in 2 hours.
+If the blood ketone level has dropped, repeat correction dose using the new blood ketone and blood glucose readings.
+Contact the diabetes nurses or on-call tier 2 doctor in the Paediatric Assessment Unit (PAU) for further assistance if the young person’s blood ketone level is not dropping.

-2.0 – 2.9 mmol/L | Moderate to High | Give usual correction dose + 50% extra and test ketones and glucose again in 2 hours.
-If blood ketone level has dropped repeat correction dose using new blood ketone and blood glucose readings.
-Contact diabetes nurses or on-call registrar (see telephone number below) for further assistance if blood ketone level not dropping. |
+2.0 – 2.9 mmol/L Moderate to High Give usual correction dose + 50% extra and test ketones and glucose again in 2 hours.
+If the blood ketone level has dropped, repeat the correction dose using the new blood ketone and blood glucose readings.
+Contact the diabetes nurses or on-call tier 2 doctor in PAU for further assistance if the blood ketone level is not dropping.

-Give double the usual correction dose.
-Seek medical advice from the diabetes nurses or on-call registrar (see telephone number below) immediately.
-Prepare for admission to hospital. |
+3.0 mmol/L High Give double the usual correction dose.
+Seek medical advice from the diabetes nurses or the on-call tier 2 doctor (see telephone number below) immediately.
+Prepare for admission to hospital.

 Further information